-That is, on transfers of marketable securities quoted on a recognised stock exchange such as the Australian Securities Exchange (ASX).
+3 That is, on transfers of marketable securities quoted on a recognised stock exchange such as the Australian Securities Exchange (ASX).

-Comprising the Commonwealth, State and Territory Treasurers.
+4 Comprising the Commonwealth, State and Territory Treasurers.

-In both the original and revised GST Agreements, the States and Territories agreed to adjust their gambling tax arrangements to take account of the impact of the GST on gambling operators, pay the Australian Taxation Office for the cost of administering the GST, and fund and administer a new First Home Owners' Scheme entailing a lump sum payment to eligible home buyers of \$7,000 from 1 July 2000.
+In both the original and revised GST Agreements, the States and Territories agreed to adjust their gambling tax arrangements to take account of the impact of the GST on gambling operators, pay the Australian Taxation Office for the cost of administering the GST, and fund and administer a new First Home Owner Grant scheme entailing a lump sum payment to eligible home buyers of \$7,000 from 1 July 2000.